mossseank/SMAL/README.md

 |**RLAD**|RLAD|*Planned*|*Planned*|

 This is the core set of planned formats.
 Pull requests are encouraged to add support for more formats, or to help implement or augment existing formats.
 Only formats that are unencumbered by restrictive licenses and patents will be accepted.

+## Other Features

+In addition to audio decoders and encoders, SMAL provides a few other utility and nice-to-have features:

+* **Generators** - Types are provided to generate sine, triangular, and saw-tooth tones, as well as tone combinations.
+* **Converters** - Conversion between different PCM sample types using fast hardware instructions.
+* **Mux/Demux** - Ability to interleave and de-interleave samples.